-A solid, smooth, level floor is recommended on which to position the oven, and access for maintenance should be considered.
+A hard, smooth and level floor is recommended on which to position the oven and access for maintenance should be considered.

-The oven is not designed to be a "built-in" design.
-Sufficient clearance must be left in front of the access panels (right-hand side) for servicing.
+The oven is not a "built-in" design.
+Sufficient clearance must be left in front of the access panels (right-hand side) to allow for servicing.

-- If not chosen as an oven option, an extraction hood should be sited above the oven to disperse excess steam and heat, which could adversely affect the bakery ceiling and ambient temperature. - A chain retainer, shorter than the power cables, should be fitted to protect them from strain if the oven moves.
-Fit it to the wall or floor and the base, using the hole in the castor fixing corner plates. - Only trained engineers are authorized to install this oven.
-All water and electrical connections must comply with local and national regulations.
+- If not chosen as an oven option, it is recommended that an extraction hood be placed above the oven to disperse excess steam and heat, which could have an adverse effect on the bakery ceiling and ambient temperature. - A chain retainer should be fitted, shorter than the power cables, to protect them from strain if the oven moves.
+(Fit it to the wall or floor and the base, using hole provided in castor fixing corner plates). - Installation must be made by a trained authorised engineer and all utilities must conform to all local regulations.